The Difference Between SECC and SGCC: All you Need to Know

 SECC's Applications

 As it is a general-purpose steel material, SECC does not exhibit very high strength.
-Additionally, the zinc plating layer is thinner compared to hot-dip galvanized coatings, making it unsuitable for use in harsh environmental conditions.
+Additionally, the zinc plating layer is thinner compared to hot-dip galvanised coatings, making it unsuitable for use in harsh environmental conditions.
 Consequently, SECC is widely used in applications such as the casings of household appliances and indoor electrical equipment.

 Advantages and Disadvantages of SECC